divestedcg/rpm-hardened_malloc/README.md

 	- prioritizes CPU and memory usage, fails six tests
 		- disables the slab quarantines, write after free check, slot randomization, and raises the guard slab interval from 1 to 8

-The current default is memefficient.
+The current default is default, although memefficient is recommended for systems with less than 4GB of RAM.

 Known Issues
 ------------